differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

     end.
 ```

 It throws the error, which means that some code somewhere is either catching it, or dying.
-I know that nothing's dying, because I checked for that earlier, so something's catching it and... what?
+I know that nothing's dying, because I checked for that earlier, so something's catching it and... then what?

 Looking for `ssl_config` in the `ssl_connection.erl` file (remember: I'm still on a wild goose chase at this point) leads to this section of code: